 Laser Pediatric Dentistry in Louisville & Westminster, Colorado

-Laser Use at Young Dentistry for Children
+Laser Pediatric Dentistry at Young Dentistry for Children

-Young Dentistry for Children has an ongoing working rapport with local and surrounding lactation specialists, speech pathologists and pediatricians and collaborates with them to determine if functional concerns, such as nursing or speech difficulties, may be improved with lip and/or tongue tie releases.
+Young Dentistry for Children has an ongoing working rapport with local and surrounding lactation specialists, speech pathologists and pediatricians and collaborates with them to determine if functional concerns, such as nursing or speech difficulties, may be improved with lip and/or tongue-tie releases.

-Some pediatric treatments that can involve laser treatment include:
+Some laser pediatric dental treatments include:

 - • Minimal to no discomfort